Edoardo1997/Quantum-Decoherence/README.md

 1. Cat_evol.py: Show the effect of quantum decoherence on the coherence terms of a quantum superposition that derives from the analytical solutions of the master equation in this case.
 2. Wigner.py: Show the same effect, but instead of using density matrix to represent the states, I used Wigner representation.

-# How to run my script?
+# How to run the code?
 1. Clone this repository and move inside it
 ```
 git clone https://github.com/Edoardo1997/Quantum-Decoherence.git